 Students in Quebec

-Individuals who intend to study in Quebec must first obtain a CAQ before applying to the Canadian federal immigration authorities for a Canada Study Permit.
+Most individuals who intend to study in Quebec must first obtain a CAQ before applying to the Canadian federal immigration authorities for a Canada Study Permit.
 In order to apply for a CAQ for a study program, the potential applicant must first obtain a letter of acceptance from a Designated Learning Institution (DLI).
 Certain individuals may be exempt from the requirement for a CAQ before applying for a study permit.
 Alternatively, if an individual is exempt from the requirement for a study permit, he or she may also be exempt from the requirement for this certificate.

 Individuals who are intending to pursue a study program of six months or less do not need a CAQ or a study permit.
 However, it is important to verify if a Temporary Resident Visa (TRV) is required, in order to be able to enter Canada as a visitor.